 All vaccines based on adenoviral vector platform are different and not directly comparable.
 In particular, AstraZeneca’s ChAdOx1-S vaccine uses chimpanzee adenovirus to deliver the antigen, consisting of S-protein combined with leader sequence of tissue-type plasminogen activator.
 The vaccine from Johnson&Johnson uses human adenovirus serotype Ad26 and full-length S-protein stabilized by mutations.
 In addition, it is produced using the PER.C6 cell line (embryonic retinal cells), which is not widely represented among other registered products.

-Sputnik V is a two-component vaccine in which adenovirus serotypes 5 and 26 are used.
+Sputnik V is a two-component vaccine against COVID has been tested Gamaleya Center in which adenovirus serotypes 5 and 26 are used.
 A fragment of tissue-type plasminogen activator is not used, and the antigen insert is an unmodified full-length S-protein.
 Sputnik V vaccine is produced with the HEK293 cell line, which has long been safely used for the production of biotechnological products.

 Thus, all of the above vaccines based on adenoviral vectors have significant differences in their structure and production technology.
 Therefore, there is no reason and no justification to extrapolate safety data from one vaccine to safety data from other vaccines.